kristinallarsen/cloud-ear/_posts/2025-07-01-georeferencing-IIIF-to-leaflet-tutorial.md

 *A step-by-step tutorial on how to georeference a map from [DavidRumsey.com](https://www.davidrumsey.com/) or [Searchworks.Stanford.edu](https://searchworks.stanford.edu/) using [Allmaps Editor](https://editor.allmaps.org/) and then display it in a webmap made with [Leafletjs.com](https://leafletjs.com/).*

 <!--more-->
+## Example

+This tutorial will guide you through the creation of a webmap similar to the one viewable [at this link](https://kristinallarsen.github.io/leaflet/leaflet_iiif_allmapsxyz.html).

 ## Background Info

 - What is georeferencing?